If you’re a beginner health writer looking for tips to start your writing portfolio, this article will help you learn the next steps you need to take.

 As you start to build your published experience, you can include your completed projects in your portfolio.
 Here are some tips on how to build and maintain a strong portfolio.

 Some writing work is timeless, but anything over a few years old can start to look tired – particularly if it’s online work that uses old formatting conventions or is displayed on an out-of-date-looking website.
 Aim to include a combination of recent and classic content in your portfolio.

 Be selective about what you put in your writing portfolio

 Everything you have ever written does not belong in your portfolio.
 That college essay you received an A+ for does not belong in your portfolio.
 That leaflet you wrote for your electrician friend does not belong in your portfolio.
 Choose only your strongest pieces, as displaying your writing strengths will help to give you the best chance of being hired.
 If you’re unsure of whether to include a piece on your portfolio, ask other writers for feedback.

-Display your writing samples nicely
+Make your writing samples look beautiful

 There are many online portfolio websites that cater specifically for writers.
 Online portfolios can be integrated to your business website, or function as stand-alone websites.
 This article lists 5 great portfolio sites for writers.